 When we get to Makoto, she’s also seemingly altered.
 She’s, for lack of a better term, weaker than her manga counterpart.
 In the manga, as she’s being held captive by Nephrite and his bride mannequin, she quickly picks herself up by the bootstraps and takes them on, even without transforming, once she realizes that she was tricked and manipulated.
 She instantly throws the mannequin and transforms in her desire to prove to them the powers of an innocent girl.
 She takes on Nephrite, entirely on her own, and manages to kill him.

-In SMC, she is devastated by hearing Nephrite talk about how people only care about looks and how humans are easily manipulated through them.
+In Crystal, she is devastated by hearing Nephrite talk about how people only care about looks and how humans are easily manipulated through them.
 She explains that Motoki looked a lot like her old crush who gently let her down after revealing he had a girlfriend (in the manga, we don’t get the story, we just get told that someone she was in love with broke her heart).
-So, since he manipulated her, she should give up on love and everything and falls to the floor in a heap.
+So, since he manipulated her, she should give up on love and everything else and falls to the floor in a heap.
 Usagi then gives her a speech about not giving up on love and how there’s definitely someone out there for Makoto and her.
-Yeah, we went from ‘girl power’ to ‘don’t give up on life because of a guy; you’ll get a guy someday.’
+Yeah, we went from ‘girl power’ to ‘Don’t give up on life because of a guy!
+You’ll get a guy someday!’
 Also, sweetie, Motoki was clearly controlled by an evil force.
 He didn’t mean to manipulate you.

 So, hearing Usagi’s speech, she only then decides to get up and fight.
 To be fair, though, she does get the rest of the fight to herself. ….But Nephrite survives.
 I’ll leave the connotations of that alone since it’s the start of a pretty iffy plot thread.
 You can find a more thorough analysis on that in the Tumblr link.